Blitzgeist-69/plantpal/README.md

 * Queries are scoped to `request.user` (or a helper that 404s if the plant is not owned).
 Guessing another user’s plant URL returns 404, not the record.
 * Passwords are hashed by Django.
 They are never written to templates or logs on purpose.
 * CSRF protection is left on.
 Logout uses POST.
-* Uploaded images go to Cloudinary, not the Heroku dyno disk.

 ## Technologies Used
 * Balsamiq - Wireframes and Tables